simo-pagliu/Magistrale/Transport of Radioactive Contaminants/Tranport_Notes.md

 Here the procedure was quite straight forward.
 Notable is the fact that we use the spectrophotometer in a different way to get absolute measurments.
 To do so we have to use a standard solution of phenol at known concentration to compare it with an unkown one.
 To get a good result we select the exact wavelength we want to measure to the emission peak of phenol.

 ### Lab 3
 In this experiment we prepared equal carbon and phenol solution but then measured the phenol at different times, the result obtained is analogous the previous one.
+The data anlysis is the same as the one of LAB2 but instead of observing $F_{abs}$ over $m_{carbon}$ we observed it over time.
 ![Plot for Lab3](LAB3_graph.png)